dianadadkhah/Apartment-High-Rent-Predictor/README.md

 1. Clone the repository

-2. Create and ctivate the conda environment:
+2. Create and activate the conda environment:

 - Create the conda environment using the provided environment.yml file: conda env create -f environment.yml
 - To activate it: conda activate Group_26